json-schema-org/json-schema-org.github.io/index.md

 Internet-Drafts expire after six months, so our goal is to publish often enough to always have a set of unexpired drafts available.
 There may be brief gaps as we wrap up each draft and finalize the text.

 The intention, particularly for vocabularies such as validation which have been widely implemented, is to remain as compatible as possible from draft to draft.
 However, these are still drafts, and given a clear enough need validated with the user community, major changes can occur.

-Progress on the next set of Internet-Drafts can be tracked on GitHub.
-The [draft-08](https://github.com/json-schema-org/json-schema-spec/milestone/6) milestone will track the evolving scope of the draft

 ## Quickstart